 - How services and examples of good practice have successfully overcome the barriers to health care services that exist

 - Opportunities for primary and secondary health and care services to support people and to prevent the early onset of frailty

-The project will include a series of focus groups and seminars aimed at the voluntary and community sector, NHS providers, and people with lived experience.
+The project includes a series of focus groups and seminars aimed at the voluntary and community sector, NHS providers, and people with lived experience.

-A call for evidence is currently underway to gather examples of best practice that have improved access to and experience of health care services for disadvantaged people living with frailty much earlier in life.
+A call for evidence took place to gather examples of best practice that have improved access to and experience of health care services for disadvantaged people living with frailty much earlier in life.

 For more information on the project, contact Sue.Christoforou@homelesslink.org.uk